 The Internet and Children: Access and Usage

-The Internet, for children and adults alike, has emerged as a hugely important communications medium.
-Children now use the internet to help with homework (in good ways and bad), to play games with people in other countries, to instant message, email, chat with other people in chatrooms and a whole host of other activities.
+The Internet, for children and adults alike, is a hugely important communications medium.
+Children now use the internet to help with homework (in good ways and bad), to play games with people in other countries, to instant message their friends, use chatrooms and a whole host of other activities.

-Children in their teens routinely use the Internet to perform tasks that you, as a parent, did at the library and using a phone, paper and pencil when you were their age.
-Children need the skills, which can only be acquired with some practice, making it undesirable to totally restrict Internet access.
-The good news therefore is that Internet access is becoming widespread in the UK, with the take up becoming more widespread amongst children and teenagers than adults.
+Children in their teens routinely use the internet to perform tasks that you, as a parent, did at the library or using a phone, paper and pencil when you were their age.
+Learning computer skills is now an essential part of modern life and this can only be acquired with some practice, making it undesirable to totally restrict your child's internet access.
+The good news is that internet access is becoming widespread in the UK, with the take up becoming more widespread among children and teenagers than adults.

 Children's access to the internet has grown rapidly.
 Below we discuss how children access the internet and what they do when they are on-line.
 Other articles discuss the risks and what can be done to minimise them.